irsalsss/simple-irsal-note/README.md

 # Irsal's Note
-Note online application that using ReactJs in client side and NodeJs in server side.
+Online Note application that using ReactJs in client side and NodeJs in server side.

 ## Installation
 1. Make sure you have installed: